- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 20/2100Z to 21/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C5 event observed at 21/0312Z from Region 2736 (N09W48).
-There are currently 2 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 20/2100Z to 21/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on days one, two, and three (22 Mar,23 Mar, 24 Mar).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (22 Mar, 23 Mar, 24 Mar).

 IIA.
-Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 385 km/s at 20/2100Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 737 pfu.
+Geophysical Activity Summary 20/2100Z to 21/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 682 km/s at 21/1958Z.
+Total IMF reached 7 nT at 21/1448Z.
+The maximum southward component of Bz reached -7 nT at 21/1711Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2033 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (22 Mar), quiet to major storm levels on day two (23 Mar) and unsettled to minor storm levels on day three (24 Mar).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (22 Mar) and quiet to active levels on days two and three (23 Mar, 24 Mar).

 III.
 Event probabilities 22 Mar-24 Mar